Joelsp19/roommateapp/docs/ExampleFlows.md

 - to update a specifc user in my room
 - to delete a user from my room

 - #### Scenario: I just created an account on the roommate app, now I want to to create a room and add my roommates, Roxanne and Fred.
-Unfortunetely, a couple days later, I received news that Fred had passed away(as a barrel owner, his manager works him really hard).
+Unfortunately, a couple days later, I received news that Fred had passed away(as a barrel owner, his manager works him really hard).
 Now I want to remove Fred from the room - RIP Fred!

 + To create a room I can call **POST `/room/`** and give my room a name - "POTION PEEPS", this returns a unique room_id, say 1